 If I can create a healthier way to eat fun food, every once in a while, it keeps me from straying off all the time.
 Some people, for instance, call this 'cheat food' or a 'cheat day.
 It isn't cheating if you keep it healthy and don't go rogue.
 In my household, it's called a healthy balance.

 DON'T FORGET THE VEGGIES TO PUT ON TOP OF YOUR TATER TOT NACHOS

 Again, this is all about personal taste.
-Of course, when I think of nachos, I think about a vegan Skinny Nacho “Cheese” Sauce, and tomatoes, green onions, and jalapenos.
-But feel to go crazy with lettuce, guacamole, cilantro, lime or any other nacho topping you enjoy.
+Of course, when I think of nachos, I think about a vegan Skinny Nacho “Cheese” Sauce and tomatoes, green onions, and jalapenos.
+But feel about going crazy with lettuce, guacamole, cilantro, lime, or any other nacho topping you enjoy.

-Now, my Skinny Nacho “Cheese” Sauce does make a lot, so although I made the whole batch to use for other recipes during the week, the recipe calls for 1/4 of the recipe linked.
+My Skinny Nacho “Cheese” Sauce makes a lot, so although I made the whole batch to use for other recipes during the week, the recipe calls for 1/4 of the recipe linked.
 Once made, the nacho cheese sauce will last in the refrigerator for 7 days.
 And, yes, it can be frozen as well, in small batches, if you prefer.

 LAYERING THE TATER TOT NACHOS TO GET EVERYTHING IN EVERY BITE!

 First, cook your tater tots according to the link or package instructions.
 Then, while the tater tots are baking, make a chosen "meat topping."
 I used my Vegan Coney Chili Sauce….The Real Deal.

 While your meat is cooking and absorbing the last bit of moisture, prepare your veggie toppings.
 Then, place your cooked tater tots in a large shallow bowl or on a plate and drizzle with cheese sauce.

 Next, add a layer of meat, followed by veggies and more drizzled cheese sauce.